jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 	[gc flipAliveMarker];
 }

 This way, people can try out other algorithms fairly easily.
-Low level algorithm components are defined on <General/GarbageCollector> implementations.
+Low level algorithm components are defined on <GarbageCollector> implementations.

 Now, I think this can run fast, because the search is directed, safely, because the search is quite conservative in that it only garbage collects objects labelled as potential garbage, and flexibly because the user can choose to garbage collect or not, and can also change the algorithm if necessary.